Filing a Complaint

 "Any person may register a complaint of fraud, deceit, gross negligence, incompetency or misconduct against any licensed professional engineer or any engineer-intern.
 These complaints must be in writing, signed by the individual making the complaint and filed with the board."
 32 M.R.S. §1356.

-Anyone may file a complaint against an individual licensed or certified by this Board by sending a signed complaint to:
+To file a complaint against a licensed professional engineer or certified engineer-intern you must send your signed complaint to:

 Attn: Complaint Officer